-The second step is the external peer review conducted by international external science experts with no conflict of interest with the applicants or applications.
-Research proposals and CVs of the applicants will be evaluated independently by three science experts, who provide both numerical scoring and verbal feedback.
-The PM will calculate the total scores as an average of the individual reviewer's scores.
-All candidates reaching a pre-given threshold score will proceed to the next stage of the

-Selection Committee review.
-See evaluation criteria in section 5.2..
+The second step is the external peer review conducted by international science experts with no conflict of interest with the applicants or applications.
+Research proposals and CVs of the applicants will be evaluated independently by three external science experts, who provide both numerical scoring and verbal feedback.
+The Project Manager will calculate the total scores as an average of the individual reviewer's scores.
+All candidates reaching a pre-given threshold score will proceed to the next stage.
+See evaluation criteria in section 5.2.